hugovicfortman/scenery/README.md

 2. The class should extend `Arena` in order to gain the important wrapper properties with which the scenery intracts with it.

-3. Implement the recommended functions and properties from the base class.
+3. Implement the recommended methods and properties from the base class.

 The new class would take the following form;